simplefoc/Arduino-FOC/README.md

-# Arduino FOC library code
+# Arduino Simple FOC library code
 The code is organised into a librarie.
 The library contains two classes `BLDCmotor` and `Endcoder`. `BLDCmotor` contains all the necessary FOC algorithm funcitons as well as PI controllers for the velocity and angle control.  `Encoder`  deals with the encoder interupt funcitons, calcualtes motor angle and velocity( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).

 ## Encoder setup